-During the course of operations, transactions occur which result in amounts owed to a particular fund by another fund, other than for goods provided or services rendered.
-These receivables and payables are due within a year and are classified as "due to/from other funds" on the balance sheet.
+During the course of operations, transactions occur which result in amounts owed to a particular fund by another fund, other than for goods provided or services rendered, to improve cash flow and minimize financing fees.
+These receivables and payables are classified as "due to/from other funds" on the government wide statement of net position-modified cash basis and in the fund financial statements.
+The Village charges a 2% interest rate on the loans.
+The Sewer Fund owes the General Fund \$79,962 as of December 31, 2023.

-I. Compensated Absences
+Compensated Absences